sinkinben/tinydb/docs/flex-and-bison.md

-## Simlpe SQL Parser Implemented By Flex and Bison
+## Introduction to Flex and Bison

+Before you read this article, you should know the basis prerequisites knowledge:

+- Regular Expression
+- Usage of makefile
+- The basic knowledge of compiler

 Generally speaking, a compiler has 3 parts: